-The most significant risks to Componenta’s business are risks relating to the business environment (competition risk, situation and pricing risk, commodities risks and risks relating to the environment), risks relating to business operations (customer, supplier, productivity, production and process risks, upsets in the employment market, contract and product responsibility risks, personnel and data security risks) and financing risks (risks relating to arranging financing and liquidity; currency, interest and credit risks).
-Foreign currency loans, deposits and other natural hedging relationships are used in order to protect from exchange rate fluctuations.
-Due to the restructuring proceedings, at the moment the company cannot obtain the credit facilities it would need for signing hedging derivatives
+The most significant risks to Componenta’s business in normal circumstances are risks related to the business environment (competition and price risk, commodities risks and environmental risks), risks related to business operations (customer, supplier, productivity, production and process risks, disruptions in the labour market, contract and product liability risks, personnel and data security risks) and financing risks (risks related to availability of financing and liquidity; currency, interest and credit risks).

 The availability of certain raw materials, such as recycled steel, pig iron, structural steel and aluminium, as well as energy at competitive prices, is essential for the Group’s business.
 The cost risk related to raw materials is mainly managed through price agreements, whereupon product prices are adjusted in line with changes in the general index of raw material prices.
 Rising raw material prices may tie up more money in working capital than estimated.
 As for commercial risks, future volumes may be weakened due to customers switching supplier because of price competition.

 Componenta’s current credit facilities will need to be renewed in June-November 2022.
 The Group also finances its business through non-binding factoring arrangements for trade receivables.
 Termination of factoring arrangements or non-renewal of credit facilities could significantly impair Componenta’s liquidity and impact the Group’s ability to continue as a going concern.
 However, the Group’s liquidity was at a good level at the end of the reporting period.
 Additionally, Componenta Corporation has entered into a USD 8 million share subscription facility with a US investor, GCF.